ci-group/revolve2/docs/source/student_tutorial/index.rst

 --------------------
 Step 1: Installation
 --------------------
 The first step is to install Revolve2.
-For this follow the detailed tutorial from Installation :doc:`Guide </installation/index>`.
+For this follow the detailed tutorial from :doc:`Installation Guide </installation/index>`.
 Keep in mind that installation can vary depending on the release you choose.
 This documentation matches the latest release of Revolve2.

 ------------------------------